-Now cook your eggplant by heating a little oil in a pan and frying until nicely golden on each side.
+Then cook your eggplant by heating a little oil in a pan and frying until nicely golden on each side.
 Salt while cooking.
-Reserve until ready to plate.
+Set them aside until ready to plate up.

-Get a pot a place all your sauce ingredients in except for the cornflour.
+Get a pot and place all your sauce ingredients in except for the cornflour.

-Blanch your sugar snap peas by pouring boiling water over the and leaving them for 3 minutes then draining.
+Blanch your sugar snap peas by pouring boiling water over them, leave them for 3 minutes and then drain.

 Once hot enough add your chicken in batches.
 I did three batches.
 While cooking, turn over a few times.
 I take a test piece from each batch to check it is cooked.
 The chicken needs to be golden and cooked through.
 Once cooked drain on a paper towel.
 Sprinkle with salt.